ojalaquellueva/gnrs/README.md

 | state_province | No | State/province name |
 | county_parish | No | County/parish name |

-Header "user_id,country,state_province,county_parish" must be included as the first line of the file.
-This file must be placed in the GNRS user data directory  (see path and directory name in param file).
+Header `user_id,country,state_province,county_parish` must be the first line of the file.
+Place this file in the GNRS user data directory (`data/user/`; path and directory name set in file params.sh).

 ### <a name="output-file"></a>Output File